entangledion/PowerMM/README.md

       - Example: Corresponds to https://minemeld.acme.corp/feeds/inboundfeed_watch_url

    # SHA1 Node Setup Prompts:
-    - The SHA1 miner node name setup to be used as a blocklist, that you want to add SHA1 indicators to
+    - The SHA1 miner node name setup to be used as a blacklist, that you want to add SHA1 indicators to
-      - Example: Acme_SHA1_Blocklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
+      - Example: Acme_SHA1_blacklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
-    - An associated SHA1 "output" feed name for the blocklist (so the script can check it for duplicate indicators)
+    - An associated SHA1 "output" feed name for the blacklist (so the script can check it for duplicate indicators)
       - Example: inboundfeed_bl_sha1 (the "Output" Node name shown under the "Config" tab in MineMeld)
       - Example: Corresponds to https://minemeld.acme.corp/feeds/inboundfeed_bl_sha1
     - The SHA1 miner node name setup to be used as a watchlist, that you want to add SHA1 indicators to